 Skin Cancer Reconstruction: Procedure Overview

-Procedure- Skin cancer is extremely common on the face, especially in the desert environment of Arizona.
-Dr. Brown is well-trained in performing these surgeries, and often works in conjunction with a dermatologist in the removal and reconstruction.
+- Skin cancer is extremely common on the face, especially in the desert environment of Arizona.
+Dr. Brown, cosmetic surgeon in Phoenix, is well-trained in performing these surgeries, and often works in conjunction with a dermatologist in the removal and reconstruction.
 These cancers are usually squamous cell or basal cell carcinomas.
 Note that melanoma, while more dangerous, is less commonly found on the face.
-After your skin cancer has been removed, Dr. Brown pays particular attention to repair the defect as close to normal as possible.
+After your skin cancer has been removed, plastic surgeon Dr. Richard J. Brown, pays particular attention to repair the defect as close to normal as possible.

 These are only general guidelines, and Dr. Brown will give you more specific instructions at your consultation.